Migrating content from an old CMS to a new one takes time and precision. Uncover how Sitecore content migration tools can make this process easier

 Depending on what current Sitecore version you are on, and which version you are migrating to, there is a tool to assist your exact migration:

 The Sitecore Data Exchange Framework is a tool that is more advanced to the Express Migration Tool.
-This framework is a Sitecore module that allows the transferring of data between two systems.
+The Sitecore framework is a Sitecore module that allows the transferring of data between two systems.
 One system being Sitecore and through the Sitecore data exchange framework, the system pulls data from a third party or vice-versa.

 There are 8 version of the Data Exchange Framework: